ghga-de/milestones-docs/24-common-raven/technical_specification.md

 ### IFRS
 - The IFRS needs to consume the *NonStagedFileRequested* event, stage file to outbox and emit the *FileStagedForDownload* event afterwards
-- Copy the encrypted, headless file from the staging bucket to the permanent storage after "interrogation_successfull"
+- Copy the encrypted, headless file from the staging bucket to the permanent storage after the "file_interrogation_success" event has been received

 ### DCS
 - Adapt to request envelope from EKSS and serve the assembled file (envelope + encrypted file content) using custom download ranges